≡ Menu

 The meat of this talk is only about 15 minutes, if you skip the first couple minutes of setup and the Q&A at the end.

 As mentioned in Speaking at APEE IP Panel in Guatemala, today (April 6, 2025) I spoke on a panel at the APEE 49th Meeting in Guatemala.
-The theme of this year’s meeting was “The Economic History of State and Market Institutions,” April 6-8, 2025, Guatemala City, Guatemala (program).
+The theme of this year’s meeting was “The Economic History of State and Market Institutions,” April 6-8, 2025, Guatemala City, Guatemala (program; other info).

 My panel was Panel 50.
 [1.E.06] “Intellectual Property: Old Problems and New Developments,” Monday, April 7, 2025, 3:50 pm-5:05 pm, Breakout06.
 Organizer: Monica Rio Nevado de Zelaya, Universidad Francisco Marroquín;